cmfg/LearnOpenData/MandatoryReadings.md

 * Search [Open Data Institute](http://theodi.org/) and [Regards citoyens](https://www.regardscitoyens.org/#&panel1-1) and think about their approach and scope

 ### What is the next frontier for open data?
-* From open data to opening source code: [The case of #CodeImpot - 2016](https://www.etalab.gouv.fr/codeimpot-un-hackathon-autour-de-louverture-du-code-source-du-calculateur-impots)
+* From open data to opening source code: [#CodeImpot : un hackathon autour de l’ouverture du code source du calculateur impôts - 2016](https://www.etalab.gouv.fr/codeimpot-un-hackathon-autour-de-louverture-du-code-source-du-calculateur-impots)

 ### What is inspiring the open data community?
 * [The NYPD Was Systematically Ticketing Legally Parked Cars for Millions of Dollars a Year- Open Data Just Put an End to It - 2016](http://iquantny.tumblr.com/post/144197004989/the-nypd-was-systematically-ticketing-legally)